Software-Hardware-Integration-Lab/Documentation/docs/License-Analytics/Database-Schema.md

 The License Data table stores the specific metadata for a single license.
 This includes data such as the count of used and available licenses as well as display names for the license and a correlation ID to link it to a run of the MLA tool.

-When a value is defined as `not null`, it means that we will not place a `null` in the column.
-It does not mean that the schema will prevent a `null` value.
-Due to the way the schema is auto-generated, the schema in the DB will allow `null` where MLA will not place a `null` value.
+All values will not be `null` in the DB.
+If a value can't be retrieved it will be set as 0 or false or the equivalent `null` state for the type of the column, not the `null` value.
+Please see the documentation for each [plugin](Plugins/index.md) to see what values are expected.

 ## Diagram